grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed across the different labels.

 ![alt text][image10]